top of page

 Flat

 Tanks should always be left with some air in them.
-The pressure of the air will prevent moisture entering the tanks causing internal damage.
-In steel tanks moisture can quickly form Iron Oxide (rust) and in Aluminium tanks Aluminium Oxide, although aluminium tanks are less prone to rust and corrosion.
-So never completely empty a tank, always leave some pressure inside.
+The air pressure will prevent moisture from entering the tanks, causing internal damage.
+In steel tanks, moisture can quickly form Iron Oxide (rust) and in Aluminium tanks, Aluminium Oxide, although aluminium tanks are less prone to rust and corrosion.
+So, never completely empty a tank; always leave some pressure inside.

-= MORE AIR AT A GIVEN PRESSURE OR SAME AIR AT A LOWER PRESSURE
+= MORE AIR AT A GIVEN PRESSURE OR THE SAME AIR AT A LOWER PRESSURE

 ALUMINIUM TANKS ARE WEAKER THAN STEEL AND REQUIRE A THICKER WALL AND LOWER INTERNAL VOLUME FOR A GIVEN EXTERNAL SIZE